 Philadelphia, PA 19103-2029

-In January 2000, International Paper-Masonite facility in Waverly, VA, entered into a Facility Lead Agreement with EPA to investigate and remedy any releases of contaminants.
+In January 2000, International Paper-Masonite Facility in Waverly, VA, entered into a Facility Lead Agreement with EPA to investigate any Facility contaminant releases.

-The primary contaminants were identified: xylenes, MEK and fuel oil constituents (BTEX and PAHs).
-The investigation showed that only one area was found to be contaminated above regulatory limits and therefore require further remediation.
-This area had contained a former fuel oil #2 (diesel) UST.
-The 50,000 gallon UST (UST #5) was removed prior to the investigation.
-Floating oil (product) and dissolved phase petroleum product were found in groundwater collected from wells located in and around the former UST excavation.
-Pursuant to RCRA Subtitle I regulations, EPA required International Paper to recover product from the well on a periodic basis.
+The primary contaminants are: xylenes, MEK and fuel oil constituents (BTEX and PAHs).
+Floating oil and the dissolved phase petroleum product were found in groundwater collected from wells located in and around the former UST excavation.
+Pursuant to RCRA Subtitle I regulations, EPA required IP to recover product from the wells on a periodic basis.

-In November 2002, IP submitted the Investigation Report and Proposed Corrective Measures to EPA.
+In November 2002, IP submitted an Investigation Report and Proposed Corrective Measures to EPA.
 IP proposed to continue hand bailing as the final remedy.
-EPA and VADEQ approved the RCRA Facility Lead Investigation and Proposed Corrective Measures report.
+EPA and VADEQ approved the Corrective Measures and Investigation Reports.
 The clean-up goal is to reach product thickness of 0.1 inch or less (sheen), or to the limits of recoverability, sustained over a year.

-Since October 2002, about 921 gallons of product has been recovered.
-In the wells that exhibit product levels, the current product thickness ranges from 0.05 to 3.30 feet.
-Product recovery consisted of weekly hand bailing of product from the wells.
-In October 2009, IP installed more recovery wells and a skimmer was installed in one well.
-As a result 450 gallons of product was recovered at the end of one year.
+Since October 2002, about 921 gallons of product were recovered.
+Product recovery consisted of weekly hand bailing product from the wells.
+However, in October 2009, IP upgraded the recovery effort and installed more recovery wells and a product skimmer in one well.
+As a result, 450 gallons of product was recovered at the end of one year.
 This represents 66.5 % of the total recovery to date.
-EPA expects completion of remediation within a year or two, and then one year of groundwater monitoring.
+EPA expects completion of remediation within a year or two, with an additional year of groundwater monitoring to confirm completion.

 In 1966, IP purchased the plant from Gray Products Company.
 In July 2002, IP sold the facility to Nevamar Company, LLC.
 The Facility closed in 2003.
 In January 2005, Nevamar sold the Facility to Waverly Particle Board Company, LLC.
-In 2009, the Facility ceased operations and went into bankruptcy in 2010.
+In 2009, the Facility ceased operations and in 2010 went into bankruptcy.
 The property is currently owned by Wood Fuel Developers, LLC.
 IP continues to conduct Corrective Action at the site with on-going groundwater remediation and monitoring.